Werbung: In Kooperation mit Organic Basics (alle Links, gekennzeichnet mit *, sind Affiliate Links)

 Fast Fashion – the most polluting industry in the world

 The fast fashion industry is one of the most polluting industries in the world and one of the largest consumers of water on our planet.
 It is also the reason that half a million tons of microfibers, the tiny strands our clothes release while being washed, are freed into the ocean every year which sums up to over 50 billion plastic bottles.
-50 billion and that number doesn’t even include the amount of actual plastic bottles.
+50 billion and that number doesn’t even include the number of actual plastic bottles.
 We are about 7,7 billion people on this planet.
 You can do the math.
 That would be about 7 bottles per person swimming in the ocean.
 Per EVERY SINGLE PERSON.

 Plastic bottles, microfibres, and plastic bags aren’t the only problems.
 Many kinds of toothpaste and body wash consist of tiny pieces of plastic as well that aren’t filtered out and then end up in the ocean.
-Fish and other sea life eat the plastic which is how it enters our food chains.
+Fish and other sea life eat plastic which is how it enters our food chains.
 With plastic in our meals, the risks of diseases are increased immensely, especially in third world countries.
 You should definitely watch the movie The True Cost.
 It gives you a perfect insight into the dirty fashion industry and how people suffer from it.

 All of this makes it obvious that people need to be more aware of the things they buy and try to start supporting sustainable brands.
 I am not saying that you have to become the most active and engaged environmentalist.
 I am definitely not but what I want to say is that tiny steps can make a difference.
 A few weeks ago I wrote a blog post about little things you can do to be a bit more sustainable.
 If you are interested, feel free to check it out.